elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-does-the-compressed-format-of-ipv6-addresses-work.md

 seo:
   title: QuickTakes | Computer Science
   page_description: >-
-    This content explains how the compressed format of IPv6 addresses works, including the omission of leading zeros and the use of double colon notation to represent contiguous zeros, making the addresses simpler and easier to read.
+    This content explains how the compressed format of IPv6 addresses works, detailing techniques like the omission of leading zeros and the use of double colon to simplify the representation of these lengthy 128-bit addresses.
   page_keywords: >-
-    IPv6, compressed format, address representation, leading zeros, double colon notation, hextets, hexadecimal, IPv6 compression, address notation, simplification
+    IPv6, address compression, leading zeros, double colon, hextet, hexadecimal digits, contiguous zeros, notation rules, network addressing
 author: QuickTakes
 question: >-
     How does the compressed format of IPv6 addresses work?